-There are multiple ways to conduct your SEO strategy.
+There are multiple ways to conduct your SEO online strategy.
 Many go for the easy grab and some even play the long game.
 The answer is all in finding the right balance between the two to sustain your site and get a solid SEO ranking.

 You should aim for the winning combination is low keyword difficulty, low competition and high search volume.

 Compare the performance of the keywords you’re using often as these could change depending on trends, the news or even national holidays (think Christmas or the January Sales).